-If you have any plumbing alterations or renovation work done, make sure that each tap is fitted with an isolating valve so that you can easily turn off the water for a specific section if there is an emergency, or if you need to simply replace a washer.
+If you have any plumbing alterations or reno work done, make sure that each faucet is fitted with an isolating valve so that you can easily turn off the water for a specific section if there is an emergency, or if you need to simply replace a washer.
 This will give you peace of mind and help to prevent leaks.

 Twice a year, turn gate (sluice) valves off and on and give them a spray with release oil to stop them seizing up.

-Minimise damage by turning off the mains stopcock, and if you have one, the cold water tank stopcock in the roof space.
+Minimize damage when doing this home repair by turning off the mains stopcock, and if you have one, the cold water tank stopcock in the roof space.
 Cover area with plastic sheet in case of leaks.

-If there is no sign of a split in the pipe, open the tap nearest to the frozen section and very gently blow a hairdryer on the pipe beginning at the tap end.
+If there is no sign of a split in the pipe, open the faucet nearest to the frozen section and very gently blow a hairdryer on the pipe beginning at the faucet end.

-In very cold weather, if a cistern won’t fill or there’s no water from a tap, it could be due to a frozen pipe, probably in the roof space.
+In very cold weather, if a cistern won’t fill or there’s no water from a faucet, it could be due to a frozen pipe, probably in the roof space.